tscircuit/alphabet/README.md

 # Alphabet SVG Path Library

 A TypeScript library that provides SVG path data and line segments for rendering letters, numbers and basic symbols.
-Each character is normalized to fit within a 1x1 unit square.
+The character outlines are generated at runtime using the [Hershey](https://www.npmjs.com/package/hershey) Roman Simplex font, then normalized to fit within a `1x1` unit square.

 ## Features